 Online resources provided by Queen's University Library

-You are able to access an extensive range of information online, the complete text of both books and journal articles, through Summon, QUL’s online search engine.
-If you wish to browse what is available via Summon you can do so without a username and password until the point at which you wish to download the whole text.
-At this point you will need your Queen’s Net ID, which will be given to you when you registered.
+You also have access to an extensive range of information online, the complete text of books and journal articles, through Summon, QUL’s online search engine at http://library.queensu.ca/.
+You can browse Summon without a username and password, but when you wish to download the whole text, you will need your Queen’s Net ID, which will be given to you when you registered.

 Individualised support in the use of information both in print and online

-Finding information for your assignments efficiently and effectively is not always as straightforward as it should be.
-The Library team will help you navigate your way through the various resources available to you, both online and in print.
+The Library team will help you make the most of the print and online resources.
 The Library is open 63 hours a week, including evenings and weekends, so you will not be far away from support from a member of the Library team.
 Additionally you can use the Librarian’s office hours to gain more detailed individualised support whenever you need it.
 There are also further online and printed guides to key aspects of finding information, so you can sharpen your information finding skills at times that suit you.